The Dresden Dolls: Band formation and name

 The duo formed a week after Brian Viglione witnessed Amanda Palmer perform solo at a Halloween party in 2000.
 Their live performances soon gained them a cult following.
 During these performances the two band members often wore dramatic make-up and fancy clothing that pushed their cabaret/theater aesthetic.
-They encourage fans to become involved at their shows, with the fans' own stilt walking, living statues, fire breathers, and other performance art becoming an integral part of the show.
+They encourage fans to become involved at their shows, with the fans' own stilt walking, living statues, fire breathers, busking, and other performance art becoming an integral part of the show.
 The Dirty Business Brigade coordinated the fans' performances.

 The band's first name was Out of Arms.
 At some point, the name became The Dresden Dolls.
 The name, according to Palmer, was "inspired by a combination of things", including the firebombing of Dresden, Germany, and the porcelain dolls that were a hallmark of pre-war Dresden industry; an early song of the same name by The Fall; and a reference to the V. C. Andrews novel Flowers in the Attic, where the classically blond-haired and blue-eyed protagonists are called "the Dresden dolls".
 The name also evokes Weimar Germany and its cabaret culture.
 Additionally, Palmer "liked the parallel between Dresden (destruction) and Dolls (innocence, delicacy), because it is very much in keeping with the dynamics of the music, which sometimes goes from a childlike whisper to a banshee scream within a few seconds".